Title

 The Metropolitan Manila Development Authority establishes a standardized towing fee structure for illegally parked and stalled vehicles to enhance road safety, deter violations, and address administrative costs associated with towing operations.

-The main purpose of MMDA Resolution No. 10-29 is to impose a standard service/towing fee for illegally parked and stalled motor vehicles and/or their attachments in any public road, street, or thoroughfare within Metropolitan Manila to deter violations, restore road order and safety, and cover administrative costs of towing operations.
+To impose a standard service/towing fee for illegally parked and stalled motor vehicles and/or their attachments in any public road, street, or thoroughfare within Metro Manila, to deter violations and address administrative and road-safety costs.

-It applies to any public road, street, or thoroughfare within Metropolitan Manila.
+When the operator/owner illegally parks or stalls a motor vehicle on any public road, street, or thoroughfare within Metro Manila.

-The resolution took effect fifteen (15) days after its publication in two newspapers of general circulation.
+It takes effect fifteen (15) days upon its publication in two (2) newspapers of general circulation.

 Analyze Cases Smarter, Faster